FarronF/limerick-council-meetings/meetings/2018/07/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Annual Meeting of the Municipal District of Newcastle West - 27th June 2018.md

 The outgoing Cathaoirleach invited nominations for the Office of Cathaoirleach of the

-Municipal District for the coming year.---
+Municipal District for the coming year.
+---
 Proposed by Councillor Galvin

 Seconded by Councillor Foley